tedckh/create-react-native-boilerplate-cli/README.md

 The project creation script includes a step to run `pod install` for iOS native dependencies.
 This command is part of CocoaPods and **only runs on macOS**.

 If you are creating a project on a non-macOS operating system (e.g., Windows or Linux), the script will automatically skip this step.
 You will need to run `pod install` manually on a macOS machine if you intend to build for iOS.

+### A Note on iOS Bundle Identifiers

+When you build the iOS app for the first time, Xcode may report an error that the "Bundle Identifier is not available."
+This happens if the generated ID (e.g., `com.demoapp`) is too generic and has already been registered by another developer.

+**Solution:**

+1. In Xcode, open the project settings and go to the **Signing & Capabilities** tab.
+2. In the "Bundle Identifier" field, change the value to something unique, usually in reverse domain name format.
+3. For example, change `com.demoapp` to `com.yourname.demoapp` or `com.yourcompany.demoapp`.

+This will resolve the registration error and allow you to build the app.